 I just re-watched THE MASTER (2012) today, and while the first time it mainly left me irritable (too stuffy in the theater), this time, on the safety of my own couch, paying only marginal attention, I thought of my own late father, Jim Kuersten, and of Paul Thomas Anderson's late father, Ernie Anderson, aka Ghoulardi, a Cleveland horror movie host of some legendary renown from the mid-60s.
 I knew the name, but figured he was just a Vaudeville schtick-jiving Mockula ala mein own Dr. Shock (with daughter Bubbles, below) on Channel 17, my favorite as a child in Wilmington, Philadelphia.

 But as I researched Ghoulardi on Wiki, my eyes started widening and the pieces of the MASTER plan puzzle popped into place.
 He was beyond any mere horror-host pigeonholing, apparently.
 Ghoulardi was a maniacal anarchist, blowing up models and toys the kids sent in, live on air.
 He used a lot of free-associative beatnik slang of his own invention, like 'stay sick!'
 He played his own surf rock intros (he was a direct inspiration for the look and sound of The Cramps), and ranted against suburban towns like Parma (Par-ma) with its polka music fetish.
 He had a pet raven named Oxnard.
 He smoked on air.
 He aroused the ire of the higher-ups.
 It was all broadcast live, and he said whatever the hell popped into his head.
 Not a lot of it survives.
-But the T-shirts live on.
+What there is seems ridiculously slow (he holds every prop a beat too long, as if thinking of the next thing he's going to say, then blurting it out so fast it drowns in the echo chamber.
+But whatever!
+The kids loved it!
+Rebellion!
+The T-shirts live on.

 Watching THE MASTER this second time I could see some of Ghoulardi in the Satanic twists of Freddie Quell's forehead and in the cult-building improv 'making it up as he goes along' prowess of Lancaster Dodd.
 Anderson's cult might have been of young, crazy Cleveland mid-60s proto-punks rather than serious-minded adult proto-Scientologists, but it was a cult nonetheless.
 As Cleveland.com remembers: "Ghoulardi came before all the things we identify with the 1960s: the Kennedy assassination, the Beatles, Vietnam, civil unrest...
 Ghoulardi was the last Beatnik from the '50s and had this wisecracking irreverent attitude..."
 Check out this, one of the few surviving clips of the great Ghoulardi in action: